-- On April 1, 2022, Patrick M. Shanahan joined the Board. - Effective August 10, 2022, Elise Eberwein and Ayman Antoun were appointed to the Board.
+On April 1, 2022, Patrick M. Shanahan joined the Board.

+- Effective August 10, 2022, Elise Eberwein and Ayman Antoun were appointed to the Board.
 In addition, Alan N. MacGibbon succeeded the Honourable John Manley as Chair of the Board.
-Mr. Manley stepped down from the Board in line with CAE's term limits policy. - On June 20, 2022, Heidi R. Wood stepped down as Executive Vice President, Business Development and Growth Initiatives and President, Healthcare.

-- Effective June 22, 2022, Jeff Evans was appointed interim President, Healthcare and effective January 10, 2023 was appointed President, Healthcare, reporting to Carter Copeland, Senior Vice President, Global Strategy. - On September 6, 2022, Abha Dogra was appointed Chief Digital and Technology Officer in a new leadership position.
-Mrs. Dogra's position evolved to Chief Technology and Product Officer when she took charge of the Product Management function, while continuing to assume her Digital and Technology responsibilities. - Following the end of fiscal 2023, effective May 1, 2023, Bob Lockett was appointed Chief People Officer, succeeding Dan Sharkey who is retiring on June 30, 2023, as Senior Vice President, Global Human Resources.
+Mr. Manley stepped down from the Board in line with CAE's term limits policy. - On June 20, 2022, Heidi R. Wood stepped down as Executive Vice President, Business Development and Growth Initiatives and President, Healthcare. - On September 6, 2022, Abha Dogra was appointed Chief Digital and Technology Officer in a new leadership position.
+Ms. Dogra's position evolved to Chief Technology and Product Officer when she took charge of the Product Management function, while continuing to assume her Digital and Technology responsibilities.

-- On August 16, 2022, we announced that we had signed a 15-year agreement with the Qantas Group, to develop and operate a new state-of-the-art pilot training center in Sydney, Australia. - In October 2022, we amended our US\$850.0 million unsecured revolving credit facility to increase the total capacity to US\$1.0 billion and extended the maturity by one year to September 2027.
-In addition, we terminated our \$300.0 million Sidecar unsecured revolving credit facility, which had no borrowings and was coming to maturity in April 2023. - On March 30, 2023, we announced a joint venture to establish the first advanced flight training center in Athens, Greece.
-The center is expected to begin pilot and cabin crew training by the end of calendar 2023 and will be our first training center in Southeastern Europe.
+- On August 16, 2022, we announced that we had signed a 15-year agreement with the Qantas Group, to develop and operate a new state-of-the-art pilot training centre in Sydney, Australia. - In October 2022, we amended our US\$850.0 million unsecured revolving credit facility to increase the total capacity to US\$1.0 billion and extended the maturity by one year to September 2027.
+In addition, we terminated our \$300.0 million Sidecar unsecured revolving credit facility, which had no borrowings and was coming to maturity in April 2023. - On March 30, 2023, we announced a joint venture to establish the first advanced flight training centre in Athens, Greece.
+The centre is expected to begin pilot and cabin crew training by the end of calendar 2023 and will be our first training centre in Southeastern Europe.